Pastoral Care Team

 We also, together with the Corner Pre-school made 60 Shoe Box gifts for the worlds poorest children.

-During December we will support the Children’s Society with our annual Christingle Services at both churches.
+During December we supported the Children’s Society with our annual Christingle Services at both churches.

-Our CHRISTMAS APPEAL is The Children’s Charity ICKLE PICKLES who have helped the Neonatal unit at Queen Alexandra Hospital in Portsmouth.
+Our CHRISTMAS APPEAL was the Children’s Charity ICKLE PICKLES a local charity who have helped the Neonatal unit at Queen Alexandra Hospital in Portsmouth.

 Their long-term plan is to become the charity partner for 150 neonatal units and to donate vital equipment to every neonatal unit in England & Wales.